nikolaimueller/my-wc/README.md

 *You may find my Visual Studio Code snippets for webcomponents [vscode-wc-snippets](https://github.com/nikolaimueller/vscode-wc-snippets) even more helpful ;-)*

-This are my native HTML5 web components / custom elements (v1).
+These are my native HTML5 web components / custom elements (v1).
+This is a  frontend package, meant to run in the browser only!

+The idea here is to avoid bundling - HTTP/2 can deliver many small files faster than HTTP/1 can deliver some rare big files.
+Browsers which support native web components also support HTTP/2.
+Further more modern browsers support native javascript modules.

-## Install
+## Installation

 *As usual, you will need [Node.js](https://nodejs.org) with [npm](https://www.npmjs.com/) to be installed, before you can install ``my-wc`` into your project.
 As ``my-wc`` is a pure client (browser) moule/package the Node.js version doesn't matter much.*